About Costa Rica

 Area: 51,100 sq km

-Costa Rica is considered the jewel of Central America.
-It has a reputation for being an oasis of calm among its turbulent neighbors.
-The country's natural beauty, biodiversity and wildlife draw tourists from all over the world.
-The country’s emphasis on conservation and sustainability make Costa Rica one of the best places in the world to experience the tropics naturally and with minimal impact on the environment.
+Costa Rica accounts for only 0.03 percent of the earth's surface and owns almost 5% ! of the world's biodiversity.
+Pretty amazing fact.
+Costa Rica has over 25 national parks and protected areas.
+It is also home to 903 species of birds and nearly 200 species of mammals.
+The country’s emphasis on conservation and sustainability makes Costa Rica one of the best places in the world to experience the tropics naturally and with minimal impact on the environment.
 The government of Costa Rica makes a real effort to preserve the country's image as a haven for ecotourism.

+Costa Rica is generally considered a safe country, due to its low levels of violent crime and its strong rule of law.
+However, as with any foreign destination, travelers should exercise caution and remain aware of their surroundings.
 Tourists are encouraged to use the same level of caution that they would exercise in major cities or tourist areas throughout the world.
-Tourists should avoid urban areas that are known to have high crime rates.
-They should also avoid deserted properties or undeveloped land, should walk or exercise with a companion, should avoid responding in kind to verbal harassment, and should bear in mind that resort areas popular with foreign tourists can also be common venues for criminal activities.
+Tourists should avoid deserted properties or undeveloped land, should walk or exercise with a companion, should avoid responding in kind to verbal harassment, and should bear in mind that resort areas popular with foreign tourists can also be common venues for criminal activities.

 Location and Map